(518) 606-3805 Email via Form

 Getting Long-Term Relief from Migraines with Neurofeedback Training

-Typically, a migraine will last for several hours but there are people who suffer for days without any relief.
-Although there are a number of different triggers, this type of headache is the result of blood vessels becoming enlarged, coupled with the release of chemicals from nerve fibers that wrap tightly around those blood vessels.
-In some cases, an individual can detect the onset of a migraine while other times pain comes on suddenly.
+Typically, a migraine will last for several hours but some people who suffer for days without any relief.
+Although there are several different triggers, this type of headache is the result of blood vessels becoming enlarged, coupled with the release of chemicals from nerve fibers that wrap tightly around those blood vessels.
+In some cases, an individual can detect the onset of a migraine while at times pain comes on suddenly.

 Migraine Triggers